jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # :cry:

+^ Of course, whether these are positives or negatives really depend on who you are.
+If you’re happy with CocoaPods, continue to use it!

-^ It became clear that the existing solution wouldn’t really work for us, and that we weren’t in a position to change it to suit our needs.
+^ For us, it became clear that the existing solution wouldn’t really work, and that we weren’t in a position to change it to suit our needs.
 We ultimately wanted a tool with a completely different philosophy.